lucaryholt/kause/README.md

-# MC Controller
+# Kause
-Discord bot that controls Minecraft server hosted on local server.
+Discord bot that controls server hosted on local server.
-To prevent unnecessary power use, players on the server can turn on and off the server via this Discord bot.
+To prevent unnecessary power use, users of the server can turn on and off the server via this Discord bot.